 |Extra Curricular Activities|

 La Paz Community School offers a variety of after school activities to the student body to enrich the academic experience.
 We strongly believe that student involvement in extracurricular clubs and activities greatly improve a student’s social, emotional, and physical well-being while at the same time teaching them invaluable life skills such as sportsmanship, teamwork, and open-mindedness.
 Illustrated below are some of the unique examples of these programs.
+Below are a few examples of activities that may be offered each trimester.

 In an effort to enliven the mind, body, and spirit, La Paz students of all ages are given the opportunity after school to participate in Yoga classes.
 Classes focus on stretching, breathing and mind-body awareness.